laravel/vapor-docs/1.0/introduction.md

 ## Teams

 When you create your Vapor account, a "Personal" team is automatically created for you.
 You can rename this team in your team settings.
 All projects, databases, caches, and other Vapor resources belong to a team.
-You are free to create as many teams as you wish via the Vapor UI or the `team` CLI command.
+You are free to create as many teams as you wish via the Vapor UI or using the `team` CLI command.
 There is no additional charge for creating teams, and they serve as a great way to organize your projects by client or topic.

 ### Collaborators